Fine wine – a relaxing option for investors’ portfolios?

 Wine brokers can help, but investors need to build a relationship over time.
 Brokers can help with storage (for a price) and can help investors navigate the secondary market if they need to sell.
 Some wine brokers have set up platforms that facilitate the buying and selling of wine.
 However, it is better to do the research first; the cost of not doing so can be high.

-There are also crowdfunding platforms that seek to match investors and entrepreneurs, including vintners, who are looking to attract financing.
+There are also crowdfunding platforms that seek to match investors and entrepreneurs, including vintners who are looking to attract financing.
 The entry point tends to be lower and investors will often be repaid in wine delivered straight to their door over a number of years.
 It is unlikely to make a fortune, but it can be an interesting option.

 Buying en primeur is another option to buy wine at a lower starting price.
 Investors buy the wine when it is young and take the risk on whether it will turn out to be a highly rated and sought-after vintage.
-En primeur wine is usually cheaper than the future price of the wine on the open market, and certain vineyards may only sell wine this way.
+En primeur wine is usually cheaper than the future price of the wine on the open market, and certain vineyards may sell wine only in this way.

 The importance of liquidity